GOP candidate Schmitt a no-show at Senate debate in Missouri - NewsBreak

 In September 2000, then-Gov. Mel Carnahan, a Democrat, skipped the MPA’s U.S. Senate candidate forum in St. Louis.
 The forum went ahead as planned with Republican candidate John Ashcroft and two others.

 With Election Day a month-and-a-half away, many candidates for leading offices — often Republicans — are abandoning the time-honored tradition of debating.
 For some, it reduces the chance of an embarrassing moment.
-Others are simply snubbing a media ecosystem they find elitist and cast themselves in the mold of former President Donald Trump, who made a show of missing some primary debates during the 2016 campaign.
+Others are simply snubbing a media ecosystem they find elitist and cast themselves in the mold of former President Donald Trump, who made a show of missing some primary debates during the 2016 campaign.“It’s a win-win for the state and voters;” Breaking down the recreational marijuana ballot measure

 “Missourians deserve a televised, statewide, prime-time debate with the two major candidates on the same stage,” Rich Chrismer, a spokesperson for Schmitt, said in a statement.